tigera/docs/calico-enterprise/getting-started/compatibility.mdx

 #### Supported {{site.prodname}} features

 If your platform is listed below, the features in this release will work for your platform unless an individual feature topic explicitly calls out a vendor or {{site.prodname}} limitation.

-However, all Windows feature limitations are described in [Windows limitations]({{site.baseurl}}/getting-started/windows-calico/limitations), and are not called out in individual Linux topics.
-{: .alert .alert-info}
+Note that all Windows feature limitations are described in [Windows limitations]({{site.baseurl}}/getting-started/windows-calico/limitations), and are not called out in individual Linux topics.

 ### AKS

-Kubernetes version support aligns with upstream Kubernetes to the latest version if available.
+Kubernetes version support aligns with [upstream Kubernetes](#kubernetes-kubeadm) to the latest version if available.

 | {{site.prodname}} version | {{site.prodname}} support                                    |
 | ------------------------- | ------------------------------------------------------------ |